 Want to improve your chances of being hired?
 Each year we host special Staff Days.
-These are predetermined days where you can come and join one of our tours to gain first hand knowledge of how the day to day operations work.
+This is where you can come and join one of our tours to gain first hand knowledge of how the day to day operations work.
 Past Staff Days have taken place in Western Europe, Australia, and North America.
-But we hope to host more of these in Africa, and South America in the future.
-These are typically 2-5 days in length.
-You would pay your costs to meet us en route, and then we cover your accommodations and food while on the tour (note: on hotel-to-hotel tours, you would be responsible to cover the hotel costs).
+We hope to host more of these in Africa, and South America in the future.
+These are typically two to five days in length.
+You would pay your costs to meet us along the route, and then we cover your camping accommodations and food while on the tour (note: on hotel-to-hotel tours, you would be responsible to cover the hotel costs).

 TDA’s goal is that the successful candidate returns to work on many more Tours, hopefully in the Tour Leader position.
 It is not possible for us to hire people looking for a 1-time experience.